CrashOverride1987/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+Both, iterate through an array. forEach, is just another way of writing a for loop, while .map always needs a return statement to return a new array.

 2. Explain the difference between a callback and a higher order function.

+A higher order function accepts a callback as an argument, to execute code with.

 3. What is closure?

+Defining a function within another function.

 4. Describe the four rules of the 'this' keyword.

+a. always refers to 'window' in the global scope.
+b.
+When used as an object, always refers to what's before the period.
+c.
+When used in constructor functions, refers to the object created by that constructor.
+d. doesn't need to be defined when using .call or .apply methods

 5. Why do we need super() in an extended class?

+it's what links it to the parent.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.